 The Gemini Observatory has released a Call for Proposals for 2021A at:

 The Gemini Call contains all of the information necessary to submit a Gemini proposal.
 We suggest strongly that you also read the Gemini CfP if you are requesting Gemini time.

 Proposers requesting Gemini time must use the Gemini Phase-I Tool (PIT):

 The Gemini Phase I Tool (PIT) will automatically add the time for the baseline partner calibrations to the total time requested for each target in the proposal.

 Gemini and Subaru are continuing their time-exchange program.
-A desired minimum of five classically-scheduled nights will be available to the Gemini community, providing that there is sufficient demand from both sides of the exchange.
+A minimum of 5 nights will be available to the Gemini community, providing that there is sufficient demand from both sides of the exchange.
 Please see the Gemini call for proposals for more information.
 Proposers requesting Subaru time must use the Gemini Phase-I Tool (PIT).

-3.3 Zwicky Transient Facility and shared-risk ANTARES event brokering
+3.3 Zwicky Transient Facility and ANTARES event brokering